YashwantOstwal/hxui_program/README.md

 It sets up the following accounts:

 **HxUI Config**
-Stores global program parameters such as the delegated `admin`, `tokens_per_vote`, and `price_per_token`.
+Stores global program parameters such as the delegated `admin`, `tokens_per_vote`, and `price_per_token`, etc.

 **HxUI Drop Time**
-Defines the timestamp for the end of a voting cycle, after which a winner can be selected.
+Defines a future drop time (e.g., in days or weeks), after which a winner can be drawn from the active candidate components.
 It acts as a milestone to ensure users have sufficient time to participate before a component is chosen.

 **HxUI Free Mint Counter**
-Tracks and enforces rate limits for free HxUI Lite token minting.
+Tracks and enforces global rate limits for free HxUI Lite token minting.

 **HxUI Mint**
-Initializes the primary Token-2022 mint used for paid HxUI tokens, which users purchase to vote on active candidates.
+Initializes a HxUI Token-2022 mint used for paid HxUI tokens, which users purchase to vote on active candidate components.

 **HxUI Lite Mint**
-Initializes the secondary Token-2022 mint used for free HxUI Lite tokens, distributed to users adding components via the shadcn CLI.
+Initializes the HxUI Lite Token-2022 mint used for free HxUI Lite tokens, distributed to users adding components via the shadcn CLI.
 Minting is rate-limited.

 **HxUI Vault**
 A PDA that stores proceeds from HxUI token sales, which can later be withdrawn by the admin.